Camh-git/Simple_Ebook_Server/ReadMe.md

 <li>With the API now running, naviagte to: Device IP/Simple_Ebook_Server/Home.html</li>
 <li>Enjoy looking around and reading the supplied public domain books.</li>
 </ul>

+<h4>Note: this is a node.js project so it will require npm install to get dependencies</h4>